aergoio/sqlite-stored-procedures/README.md

 DECLARE @variable {affinity}
 ```

+## Status

 The code is working.
 You can check the examples in the file `test.c`.

 There are other features to be added.
-More details on [this wiki](https://github.com/aergoio/sqlitechain/wiki/SQLite-Stored-Procedures)
+More details on the [wiki](https://github.com/aergoio/sqlite-stored-procedures/wiki/SQLite-Stored-Procedures)

 ## Installing